-1. Were there students on the trip?

-2. Are you aware of any incidents that occurred involving a student?

-If yes, name the student(s) involved and explain what occurred?
+1. Wei re there students on the trip?
+Yes No 2.
+Are you aware of any incidents that occu urred involving a student?
+Yes No lf yes, i name the student(s) involved and ex plain what occu urred?

 APPENDIX A4-6 PROPERTY MANAGEMENT FORMS